Heart (band): 1991–2001: The Lovemongers, Desire Walks On, and Nancy Wilson hiatus

 In 1998, the band maintained its profile by being the subject of an episode of VH1's Behind the Music.
 The band released a Greatest Hits boxed set covering their early work.
-A second volume focusing on the later part of their career followed in 2000.
+A second volume focusing on the later part of their career came out in 2000.
 Lovemongers released a live EP of cover songs titled Battle of Evermore in 1992, a full-length album titled Whirlygig in 1997, and a collection of mostly self-penned Christmas songs titled Here is Christmas in 1998.
 In 2001, Here Is Christmas was re-released presented by Heart as Heart Presents a Lovemongers' Christmas.

-2002–2006: Resumption
+2002–2006: Resumption of touring

-In 2002, Ann and Nancy returned to the road with a brand-new Heart lineup that included Scott Olson, Ben Smith, Alice in Chains bassist Mike Inez, and keyboardist Tom Kellock.
+In 2002, Ann and Nancy returned to the road with a brand-new Heart lineup including Scott Olson, Ben Smith, Alice in Chains bassist Mike Inez, and keyboardist Tom Kellock.
 In 2003, Heart released a DVD of the band's last stop in the tour as Alive in Seattle.
 Also in 2003, Gilby Clarke (ex-Guns N' Roses) and Darian Sahanaja replaced Olson and Kellock for an American tour.
 In 2004, with Clarke having been replaced by Craig Bartok, Heart released Jupiters Darling, the first studio album since 1993.
 It featured a variety of songs that included a return to Heart's original hard-rock sound, as well as a blend of vintage pop and new textures.

 In 2005, the Wilsons appeared on the CMT Music Awards as a special guest of country singer Gretchen Wilson (no relation) and performed the Heart classic "Crazy on You" with her.
 Heart also performed with Gretchen Wilson on VH-1's March 10, 2006, tribute to the band, "Decades Rock Live!".
-The special also featured Alice in Chains, Phil Anselmo, Dave Navarro, Rufus Wainwright, and Carrie Underwood.
+The special featured Alice in Chains, Phil Anselmo, Dave Navarro, Rufus Wainwright, and Carrie Underwood.
 The concert was released on LP, CD, DVD, and Blu-ray on January 25, 2019, with the title Live in Atlantic City.
-Later in the year, bass player Inez left Heart to rejoin the reformed Alice in Chains.
+Later in 2019, bass player Inez left Heart rejoining the reformed Alice in Chains.